NLESC-JCER/run-cpp-on-web/js-webapp/README.md

 _The resulting page if everything works._

-(Recap and announce what else is coming)
+TODO (Recap and announce what else is coming)

 The result of root finding was calculated using the C++ algorithm compiled to a WebAssembly module, executed by some JavaScript and rendered on a HTML page.